Balakishan05/demo/README.md

 She is a homemaker.
 And I have a younger brother and his name is M.Kavibharath.
 He is studying 10th standard.

+ MY ROLE MODEL:
+My role model is my mother.
+Because  I grown up by seeing her.
+She motivates me at every situation.
+She never lead me in a wrong way.
+She always thinks about me and for my welfare.
+So I never leave my mom and always be with her.